kunalm01/Vehicle-Classification/README.md

 | VGG16 Model            | 0.789954   | 0.652238 |
 | InceptionV3 Model      | 0.899543   | 0.250821 |

+MobileNetV2 Model showed the maximum accuracy and the minimum loss.

 ## Accuracy
 Achieved a test accuracy of **95.43%**.